pupil-labs/pupil-docs/neon/data-collection/monitor-app/index.md

 ## The App's User Interface

-Once the page has loaded, you will be presented with a live stream of the scene camera with a gaze overlay.
-On the bottom you can find a record button, that allows you to remotely start and stop a recording on the device.
+The majority of the app interface is dedicated to a live stream of Neon's scene camera with a gaze overlay.
+A record button is at the bottom and can be used to remotely start and stop a recording on the device.

-If you have multiple Neons connected to the network, you can switch between devices using the switch button.
+If you have multiple Neon eye trackers connected to the network, you can switch between them from the main app menu.

-You can remotely save an [event](/data-collection/events/) in a recording to mark points of interest.
-Events can be accessed from the menu located in the bottom right.
-You can also customize the according event names from this menu.
+You can also remotely annotate or mark points of interest in your recordings by using [events](/data-collection/events/).
+Events can be sent using the event buttons located at the bottom right of the interface.
+You can add, remove, and customize events from this menu.

 ![Monitor App UI](./monitor-ui.png)